jiweiqi/CollectionOfMechanisms/README.md

 This repo is a collection of existing combustion reaction mechanisms.

-Below are the proposed data orgnization structure.
+Below are the proposed data organization structure.

 /fuel name